 After completing his general surgical residency at St. Luke’s-Roosevelt Hospital Center, Dr. Scott Belsley completed concurrent fellowships in robotic surgery as well as advanced laparoscopy and bariatric surgery.
-Over the last ten years, his clinical practice has evolved to concentrate on both sub-specialties.
-One common denominator in these two sub-specialties is that they involve the intestinal foregut.
+He has continued to practice at these same hospitals appreciating their evolution into Mt.
+Sinai Morningside and Mount Sinai West.
+Over his fifteen years of practice, his clinical practice has evolved to concentrate on bariatric surgery and general surgical operations involving hernias and the intestinal foregut.
 Dr. Belsley has become a recognized expert in the surgical treatment of diseases of the gastroesophageal junction and the esophagus.
-His collaboration with thoracic surgeons at Mount Sinai West and Mount Sinai St. Luke’s has resulted in the development of an inter-disciplinary team that concentrates on robotic approaches to neoplastic and non-neoplastic disease processes of the thoracic esophagus and mediastinum.

-In the ten years, Dr. Belsley has served as a staff attending surgeon at Mount Sinai St. Luke’s and Mount Sinai West, his research and clinical interests have focused on minimally invasive laparoscopic and robotic surgery.
+For the last fifteen years, Dr. Belsley has served as a staff attending surgeon at Mount Sinai Morningside and Mount Sinai West, his research and clinical interests have focused on minimally invasive laparoscopic and robotic surgery.
 The research component has included the study of patient risk factors and minimally invasive surgical outcomes in the field of bariatric surgery, the identification and quantification of metrics in the education and evaluation of robotic surgical training, and the evaluation of best practices in the application of new surgical technologies.

 Dr. Belsley developed a novel approach to addressing these questions by partnering with mathematicians and computer scientists.
 In doing so, he could apply mathematical modeling systems—commonly used in non-medical arenas such as flight-path analysis—to evaluate various aspects of surgical training.
 He used known movement metrics in individuals with Parkinson's disease to analyze surgical dexterity in the context of robotic surgery learning.
 Ultimately, this branch of his work resulted in collaboration between Intuitive Surgical® and Columbia University, which allowing access to and facilitated analysis of the Da Vinci® robot’s Advance Programming Interface (API).